AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     **Note:** The expression !! is not an operator, but it is just twice of ! operator.

-57. ### What is the purpose of the delete operator
+54. ### What is the purpose of the delete operator

-    The delete keyword is used to delete the property as well as its value.
+    The delete operator is used to delete the property as well as its value.

     ```javascript
-    var user = { name: "John", age: 20 };
+    var user = { firstName: "John", lastName: "Doe", age: 20 };
     delete user.age;

-    console.log(user); // {name: "John"}
+    console.log(user); // {firstName: "John", lastName:"Doe"}
     ```

-58. ### What is the typeof operator
+55. ### What is typeof operator

     You can use the JavaScript typeof operator to find the type of a JavaScript variable.
 It returns the type of a variable or an expression.

     ```javascript
     typeof "John Abraham"; // Returns "string"
     typeof (1 + 2); // Returns "number"
+    typeof [1, 2, 3]; // Returns "object" because all arrays are also objects
     ```

-59. ### What is undefined property
+56. ### What is undefined property

-    The undefined property indicates that a variable has not been assigned a value, or not declared at all.
+    The undefined property indicates that a variable has not been assigned a value, or declared but not initialized at all.
 The type of undefined value is undefined too.

     ```javascript
     var user; // Value is undefined, type is undefined